nikos06/gen/code_dao_sqlx.md

 // GetAllInvoices is a function to get a slice of record(s) from invoices table in the main database
 // params - page     - page requested (defaults to 0)
-// params - pagesize - number of records in a page  (defaults to 20)
+// params - pageSize - number of records in a page  (defaults to 20)
 // params - order    - db sort order column
-// error - ErrNotFound, db Find error func GetAllInvoices(ctx context.Context, page, pagesize int64, order string) (results []*model.Invoices, totalRows int, err error) {
+// error - ErrNotFound, db Find error func GetAllInvoices(ctx context.Context, page, pageSize int64, order string) (results []*model.Invoices, totalRows int, err error) {
 	sql := "SELECT * FROM `invoices`"

 	if order != "" {